billziss-gh/imap/README.md

 Here the _00000000a0000000 / 3_ node is the root of the subtree for all _x_ such that _00000000a000**0000** <= x <= 00000000a000**ffff**_.
 Notice also that the tree need not contain nodes for all positions, but only the positions where the _x_ stored in the tree differ.

+### Slot encoding

+Slots are 32-bit integers used to encode node and _y_ value information, but also information such as node prefix and position.
+The lower 4 bits of every slot are used to encode the node prefix and position; this leaves the higher 28 bits to encode node pointer and _y_ value information.

+This means that there is a theoretical upper bound of _2<sup>28</sup>=268435456_ to the number of _x->y_ mappings that can be stored in the tree.
+However the particular implementation in this project uses one slot bit to differentiate between internal and external nodes and one slot bit to denote if a slot contains the _y_ value directly (i.e. without external storage).
+This brings the theoretical upper bound down to _2<sup>26</sup>=67108864.

 ### Lookup Algorithm

 ### Assign Algorithm